gbafana25/esp8266_honeypot/README.md

 ## Coming soon: ##

- - more comments on code
+ - more comments on code (probably will always be here)
- - more commands available to hackers
+ - more commands available to hackers (suggestions welcome on ycombinator and reddit)
- - better readme (screenshots, and memes possibly)
+ - better readme (screenshots of nmap, dweet messages, etc., and memes possibly)

 *please star this repo if you found it useful and/or interesting*